When is the best time to fly to Tallinn?

 Situated on Estonia’s northern coast across the Gulf of Finland, Tallinn has always been a strategic hub for the country.
 After gaining its independence from Russia in 1991 the city quickly became a popular destination for visitors from Helsinki and Stockholm.
-In recent years, British tourists (many of them on their stag and hen weekends) have discovered it, giving it rave reviews for its beauty and affordability.
+In recent years, many tourists (many of them on their stag and hen weekends) have booked flights to Tallinn, giving it rave reviews for its beauty and affordability.

 Walk a mile east of Old Town to Kadriorg Palace and Garden where cyclists, walkers and sun worshippers all congregate amid the horse chestnut and aromatic lilac trees.
-After a full day of exploring the city head to the luxurious sauna on the 26th floor of the Hotell Olumpia; soak your tired limbs in the plunge pool and look out at the magical city that has won you over.
+After a full day of exploring the city head to a sauna on the 26th floor of the Hotel Olumpia; soak your tired limbs in the plunge pool and look out at the magical city that has won you over.

-Summers in Tallinn are fairly warm and temperatures of 30 degrees are not unknown.
+Summers in Tallinn are fairly warm and temperatures of 30 degrees C are not unknown.
 Winters are cold and the spring and autumn months are mild, if a bit rainy.
-July's average temperature is 17 degrees while February's is a chilly -4.
+July's average temperature is 17 degrees C while February's is a chilly -4 degrees C.

 Getting around Tallinn

-When your Tallinn flight lands, you have several options to get to the city’s centre.
 Tallinn’s bus, tram, trolley and train lines run from 6am to 11pm between the city centre and the outer city limits.
-Save yourself some money and you buy your ticket from a newsstand before boarding.
+Save yourself some money and buy your ticket from a newsstand before boarding.
 Fares are more expensive when you buy tickets from the driver.

 Tallinn insider information